sympy/sympy/doc/src/modules/galgebra/ga.rst

     *components(self)*

-       Return list of multivectors correspoinding to each base blade of multivector.
+       Return list of multivectors corresponding to each base blade of multivector.

     *convert_to_blades(self)*